Skip to content

 lock force

-Force release any database lock regardless of ownership.
-Use when a lock holder crashed or when emergency intervention is needed.
+Force release any lock regardless of ownership.

 bash